SumitTapa/Data-Science-PlayBook/Machine Learning Resources/README.md

-Contains ML theory for beginners to advanced.
+Contains ML theory from beginners to advance.